mhdramzeen/k8s-demo/README.md

 ### Setup and configure Prometheus and Grafana

 ```
-Create namespace for the monitoring tool
+# Creating namespace for the monitoring tool
 kubect create ns monitoring
 ```
 ```